-- Manage the background noise as best you can.
-Turn off phones and close the door if you need to. - Practice.
+- Practice.
 I realized that I tapped the table when trying to "emphasize" something.
 Oops.
 Practicing will help you manage and eliminate these distractions. - Because your audio will be edited, you can cough, take a sip of water, or stop talking if there is an unexpected noise.
-When the sirens stop or the coughing fit passes then you can resume, and editing will remove that in post-production. - · Check out my recording set up here.
+When the sirens stop or the coughing fit passes then you can resume, and editing will remove that in post-production. - Check out my recording set up here.